Fenrur/instamint/sprint-reports/sprint-report-2024-05-21.md

 During this sprint the team was more focused on finishing tasks we didn't finish last sprint.

-Then we keep on the features of the applications to make it functional.
+Then we keep on the features of the application to make it functional.

-We worked on the profile features and on the admin ones.
+We worked on the profile, user settings, followers and on the admin features.

 The work is not completely finished yet, but it is on the good way.